MarkJelic/TEC-1G/README.md

 TEC-1G - A Z80 based single board computer.

-The TEC-1G is a direct descendent of the Talking Electronics Computer, known as the TEC-1, which was first published by the Australian electronics hobbyist magazine ["Talking Electronics"](https://www.talkingelectronics.com/te_interactive_index.html) (or simply TE), between 1981 and 1991.
+The TEC-1G is a direct descendant of the Talking Electronics Computer, known as the TEC-1, which was first published by the Australian electronics hobbyist magazine ["Talking Electronics"](https://www.talkingelectronics.com/te_interactive_index.html) (or simply TE), between 1981 and 1991.

 The TEC-1 was developed as a learning computer, designed to teach the basics of how a microprocessor works at the fundamental hardware and software level, and offered the ability to create and run simple programs in Z80 machine code.
 TE magazine covered the TEC-1 in six installments, known as "Issue 10" to "Issue 15".
 These magazines can be downloaded freely from the TEC-1 GitHub, located at [tec1group/TE-Magazines](https://github.com/tec1group/TE-Magazines)